2010 Oakland Raiders season: Week 17: at Kansas City Chiefs

 The Raiders' final game was an AFC West rivalry rematch against the Chiefs.
 They trailed early as kicker Ryan Succop nailed a 30-yard field goal, but overcame the deficit with QB Jason Campbell completing a 5-yard TD pass to WR Chaz Schilens, followed by kicker Sebastian Janikowski hitting a 38-yard field goal.
 The Chiefs tied the game with RB Jamaal Charles getting a 5-yard TD run, but the Raiders got the lead back with RB Michael Bush getting a 26-yard TD run, followed by Jacoby Ford getting a 10-yard TD run, then with CB Stanford Routt returning an interception 22 yards for a touchdown.

-With the win, the Raiders finish the season with an 8–8 record, but not good enough to retain Tom Cable as head coach.
+With the win, the Raiders finished the season with an 8–8 record, but this was not good enough to retain Tom Cable as head coach.
 Not long after the regular season ended, the Raiders chose not to exercise their option to retain Cable, thus he was released from the Raider organization.
+This season, the Raiders set the dubious record as the first (and to date, the only) NFL team ever to post a perfect record in divisional games (going 6-0 against AFC West opponents) and yet not win the division; the Raiders, in fact, did not even qualify for the post-season.